-Cancer is a disease of our genes
+Explaining cancer to your patient – Cancer is a disease of our genes

-Learn more about genes and cancer with the American Cancer Society.
+Your patient can learn more about genes and cancer with the American Cancer Society.

 Precision medicine in cancer means working towards a targeted treatment plan based on comprehensive biomarker profiling

-Learn more about precision medicine with the American Cancer Society.
+Your patient can learn more about precision medicine with the American Cancer Society.

 Further information on clinical studies

-Learn more about clinical studies with the National Cancer Institute, American Cancer Society, and European Medicines Agency.
+Your patient can learn more about clinical studies with the National Cancer Institute, American Cancer Society, and European Medicines Agency.

 To learn more about rezatapopt (also known as PC14586) in the PYNNACLE study, please visit clinicaltrials.gov.